 The ancient tradition of journaling dates back to at least 10th-century Japan.
 When writing, you access your left brain, which is the rational and analytical side.
 Your right brain is free to feel, create and comprehend.
 Writing allows you to better understand yourself and the world around you.

 A journal is an efficient, easy way to track your state of mind throughout the day, highlight moments that cause you stress and decipher what’s aggravating you when you’re unsure.
-Write your frustrations by hand and let your journal map out the reasons for your stress.
+Write your frustrations down by hand and let your journal map out the reasons for your stress.